-Construction technology is an industry on the rise, and with it comes many job opportunities with high growth potential and salaries.
+Construction technology jobs are on the rise, and with it comes many positions with high growth potential and salaries.
 Within the ConTech industry, there are many options in terms of specialties.
 In this article, we are taking a look at the top 10 jobs in the construction technology industry in terms of salary, career growth potential, employment rate, and 10-year growth volume.

 1. Construction Project Manager